 When possible, we suggest you take one of the English speaking tests in your home country prior to arrival in Connecticut.

 To apply for admission to the Physiology and Neurobiology Graduate Program, please see the requirements below.
-For preferred consideration please apply by January 15.
+Applications are reviewed on a rolling basis, but will begin on December 1st.

 You will need official transcripts from the educational institution where you received your bachelor’s degree and any other educational institutions you attended as an undergraduate.